tjhickey724/compiler_design/notes/parsing/shift-reduce.md

 The States of an LR(1) parser consist of sets of LR(1)-items that correspond to the most recent rewriting rules that could have been applied in a leftmost derivation.

+This is similar to the NFA to DFA transformation... we try to keep track of all of the states we could be at if we had a non-deterministic parser that had to choose which rule to apply in trying to generate a derivation for the current string.